 There’s also a lot of room for hypocrisy and double standards in football.
 The vast majority of fans are hoping that Southampton and RB Leipzig buckle and let us sign Virgil Van Dijk and Naby Keita this Summer so that they can make the next step in their careers.
 But we don’t want to see Coutinho making a similar move.
 Not even the most ardent Liverpool fan can honestly claim that joining Barcelona isn’t a step forward for Coutinho.
 They challenge for La Liga every season and have been regulars in the Champions League final over the past decade.
 Yes, we are back in the competition for the first time in a few years, but we aren’t going to walk back into the latter stages – where we were under Rafa Benitez when the Premier League was the dominant league in Europe.

 A key issue for any move is the price.
 It seems Barcelona are trying to get Coutinho for a similar fee to the one Manchester United paid Paul Pogba last season.
 Most fans wouldn’t think that’s fair, given the market’s inflation this Summer.
-Many are calling for the club to demand £150m for him, which is highly unrealistic.
+Many are calling for the club to demand £150m for him, which is an ambitious fee – but his contract is long and they are that keen to do a deal they might just pay it.
 Coutinho did make a positive contribution to the team last season, scoring thirteen league goals and adding seven assists.
-But is that worthy of £150m?
-I don’t think so.
-I think the £100m mark is the best the club could hope to receive for him at present.
+The market is going that crazy that we might just get that kind of figure.

 A big issue with letting him go would be perpetuating the perception of Liverpool as a ‘selling club’.
 We have sold several players that we wanted to keep since we lost our status as a Champions League regular and this would continue the view that we can’t keep our star players.
 It could impact on our ability to attract players, despite being able to persuade Van Dijk that his ambitions are best suited here.